Data-Science-for-Linguists-2023/Morpheme-Acquisition-Analysis/README.md

 ## Summary

-This project investigates morpheme acquisition order of native English speakers and English language learners.
-Based on 'natural order studies,' which are influential in the fields of linguistics and second langauge acquisition, the project takes a data-science approach to analysing the developmental patterns of grammatical morphemes in language acquisition.
+This project investigates the morpheme acquisition order of native English speakers and English language learners.
+Based on 'natural order studies,' which are influential in the fields of linguistics and second langauge acquisition, the project takes a data-science approach to analyzing the developmental patterns of grammatical morphemes in language acquisition.

 ## Data